-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of VIVUS, Inc., a Delaware corporation, (sometimes referred to herein as the Company), will be held on Friday, September 7, 2018, at 8:00 a.m., local time, at the offices of Weil, Gotshal & Manges LLP, 767 Fifth Avenue, New York, New York 10153 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of VIVUS, Inc., a Delaware corporation, (sometimes referred to herein as the Company), will be held on Wednesday, June 5, 2019, at 8:00 a.m., local time, at the offices of Weil, Gotshal & Manges LLP, 767 Fifth Avenue, New York, New York 10153 for the following purposes:

-- 1. To elect seven directors to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified. - 2.
+- 1. To elect nine directors to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified. - 2.
 To approve, on a non-binding advisory basis, the compensation of our named executive officers. - 3.
 To ratify the appointment of OUM & Co.
-LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - 4.
-To approve the 2018 Equity Incentive Plan. - 5.
-To approve an amendment and restatement of our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our Common Stock at a ratio in the range of 1:2 to 1:10, such ratio to be determined in the discretion of our board of directors. - 6.
+LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019. - 4.
+To approve an amendment to the 2018 Equity Incentive Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 600,000 shares. - 5.
+To approve an amendment to the 1994 Employee Stock Purchase Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 400,000 shares. - 6.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.